FAQ for Concerned Sons and Daughters of Senior Parents *

 6) What if the home is worth less than the amount owed?*

 The Reverse Mortgage was designed by Congress so that the Borrowers or their heirs will NEVER have to pay a penny more than the lesser of the balance owed or the value of the home.
 In the worst case scenario, the Federal Housing Administration (FHA) who insures this Program would pay the Lender the difference between the value and the amount due.
 Since it is a NON-RECOURSE LOAN, neither the Lender nor the government can collect from the Borrowers any difference.
+In this case, Heirs can pay off the entire debt with 95% of the appraised value of the home/

 7) When is the loan due and payable?